7 Introduction to probability

 Notice that at the start of the sequence the proportion of heads fluctuates wildly, starting at \(.00\) and rising as high as \(.80\).
 Later on, one gets the impression that it dampens out a bit, with more and more of the values actually being pretty close to the “right” answer of \(.50\).
 This is the frequentist definition of probability in a nutshell.
 Flip a fair coin over and over again, and as N grows large (approaches infinity, denoted \(N \rightarrow \infty\) ) the proportion of heads will converge to 50%.
 There are some subtle technicalities that the mathematicians care about, but qualitatively speaking that’s how the frequentists define probability.
 Unfortunately, I don’t have an infinite number of coins or the infinite patience required to flip a coin an infinite number of times.
 However, I do have a computer and computers excel at mindless repetitive tasks.
 So I asked my computer to simulate flipping a coin 1000 times and then drew a picture of what happens to the proportion \(\frac{N_H}{N}\) as \(N\) increases.
 Actually, I did it four times just to make sure it wasn’t a fluke.
 The results are shown in Figure 7.1.
 As you can see, the proportion of observed heads eventually stops fluctuating and settles down.
 When it does, the number at which it finally settles is the true probability of heads.

 Figure 7.1: An illustration of how frequentist probability works.
-If you flip a fair coin over and over again the proportion of heads that you’ve seen eventually settles down and converges to the true probability of \(0.5\).
+If you flip a fair coin over and over again the proportion of heads that you have seen eventually settles down and converges to the true probability of \(0.5\).
 Each panel shows four different simulated experiments.
 In each case we pretend we flipped a coin \(1000\) times and kept track of the proportion of flips that were heads as we went along.
-Although none of these sequences actually ended up with an exact value of \(.5\), if we’d extended the experiment for an infinite number of coin flips they would have
+Although none of these sequences actually ended up with an exact value of \(.5\), if we had extended the experiment for an infinite number of coin flips they would have

 The frequentist definition of probability has some desirable characteristics.
 First, it is objective.
 The probability of an event is necessarily grounded in the world.
 The only way that probability statements can make sense is if they refer to (a sequence of) events that occur in the physical universe.1 Secondly, it is unambiguous.
 Any two people watching the same sequence of events unfold, trying to calculate the probability of an event, must inevitably come up with the same answer.